Ruth Stricker Dayton Campus Center, 236

 TAKE TIME FOR YOU: START A BLOG

 College is a new chapter in your life and throughout your time at Macalester you will have many new experiences, make new friends and gain new perspectives.
-Why not share some of your experiences or even just write them down for yourself to look back on.
+Why not share some of your experiences or even just write them down for yourself to look back on?
 Consider starting a blog just for your college experiences.
-This can be a great way to relieve stress, vent, reflect and be something for you to look back on and see how you have changed while at Macalester.
+This can be a great way to relieve stress, vent, and serve as a reflection to look back on and see how you have changed while at Macalester.

-To help get you started here is a question for you to think about.
+To help get you started, here are some questions for you to think about:

 - Take a minute, how are you feeling after your first week?

 - What are you most excited for and most nervous about?